-- "non-ECDC-related assignments", refer to requests coming from NGOs, MOHs and private agencies/institutes.
-The EPIET coordinator responsible for international assignments (international-assignment-coordinator) will be responsible for these assignments in agreement with EUPHEM chief coordinator. - EUPHEM-projects, refer to any requests for microbiologists.
-The chief EUPHEM coordinator is responsible for those.
+- "non-ECDC-related assignments" refer to requests coming from NGOs, MOHs and private agencies/institutes and can be handled by the non-ECDC based EPIET/EUPHEM coordinator responsible for international assignments. - EUPHEM-projects refer to any requests for microbiologists.
+The Head of EUPHEM is responsible for those.